Liampobob/Group-9-Barter-System/README.md

 `python manage.py runserver`

 ## Sending authentificated requests:
+You can generate an auth token by sending a POST request to: `/api/auth` with the following parameters:

+`{ 'username': 'value', 'password': 'value' }`

-You can generate an auth token by sending a POST request to: `/api/fb_auth` with the following parameters:
+You can also generate an auth token by sending a POST request to: `/api/fb_auth` with the following parameters:

 `{ 'accessToken': 'value' }`

 with the value being a facebook access token.

-(TODO: Non facebook authentification support).

 The response will contain an authentification token as well as the user profile: